trentadosics/Flashlight-PCB/Kit DIY/Instructions.md

 - Tin 0.5mm diameter
 - 1 Metallic sponge to clean the tip of the solder
 - 1 Pliers
+- Ventilated area or a fume extractor (recommended)

 ## How to solder:
 3 steps of 3 seconds each